asyncapi/website/pages/blog/2022-summary.md

   src="/img/posts/2022-summary/twitter-referrals.webp"
 />

 Exactly the same situation as with LinkedIn.
 Numbers drop between 2021 and 2022, but again because 2021 was a special year.
 We experimented that year with paid marketing on Twitter too.
 So the numbers we should compare are for the years 2020 and 2022.
 As we can see no change, and it is pretty stable.
-It looks like Twitter was not really abandoned, at least not for now :smiley:.
+It looks like Twitter was not really abandoned, at least not for now :smiley: .

 My take on it.
 This is acceptable.
 I do not think we have to do more there.
-My observation is that tweets that perform there are not technical tweets that could bring more people to the project, but "thank you" tweets, and "appreciation" tweets.
+My observation is that tweets that perform there are not technical tweets that could bring more people to the project, but "thank you" tweets and "appreciation" tweets.
 And do not get me wrong, we should still create such tweets, no question about it.
-It proves it is a social media, not a "technical geeks knowledge exchange center".
+It proves it is a social media, not a "technical geeks knowledge exchange center."
 I do not think any additional investment in the platform makes sense.

 ## Google Analytics

-We use Google Analytics on [AsyncAPI website](https://www.asyncapi.com/) to understand what content is most valuable for you and learn how the interest is growing.
-The data we get doesn't 100% reflect reality because AsyncAPI is for technical people, and many technical people use plugins in browsers to block  Google Analytics, or browsers that block it natively.
+We use Google Analytics on [AsyncAPI website](https://www.asyncapi.com/) to understand the most valuable content for you and learn how the interest is growing.
+The data we get doesn't 100% reflect reality because AsyncAPI is for technical people, and many technical people use plugins in browsers to block Google Analytics or browsers that block it natively.

 We also have numbers that confirm that.
 I checked the last seven days of data from Google Analytics and compared it with the raw traffic data we get from Netlify servers.
 The dates I checked were February 13-20:

 - Google Analytics noted over 24k page views.
 - Netlify noted over 26k page views.

-This means we are losing around 7% of data if I calculated it right :smiley:
+This means we are losing around 7% of the data if I calculated it right. :smiley:
 Unfortunately, with Netlify we do not have access to data older than seven days.
 We can dump this data for future analytics, but we need New Relic or some other service to sponsor the storage for us :smiley:

 ### Confusing data

 The "quality" of the user visiting the website is much better.
-In 2022 we had no paid marketing nor any viral blog posts, and finally, data are more reliable and natural.
+In 2022, we had no paid marketing nor any viral blog posts, and finally, data is more reliable and natural.

 <Figure
   src="/img/posts/2022-summary/ga-views.webp"
 />

 There is a much larger increase in the amount of **Pageviews** and **Sessions** but no significant increase in **User visits**.
-My theory: in 2022 we didn't have a single super viral blog post like in previous years that would bring a few thousand people in just a few days (like September 9, 2021 - over 5k readers), people that are interested in an article, and not the AsyncAPI in general.
+My theory: In 2022, we didn't have a single super viral blog post like in previous years that would bring a few thousand people in just a few days (like September 9, 2021 - over 5k readers), people that are interested in an article, and not AsyncAPI in general.

 I think we can say that it is the first time we have had a regular increase in users and that this increase is valuable as these users generate a lot of sessions and navigate through the website a lot.
 In other words, the bigger difference between **User visits** and **Pageviews**, the better.